datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop1.md

 ![Flowchart Push Button](images/clone.png)

-Let's tell Git who we are, type in the following commands:
+Let's tell Git who we are, type in the following commands (enter these commands one after the other):

 ```bash
 git config --global user.email "YOUR EMAIL ADDRESS"